semaphoreci/semaphore/docs/docs/using-semaphore/artifacts.md

 Artifacts provide a persistent file store for all your [projects](./projects).
 Artifacts are ideal for:

-- passing files between [jobs](./jobs) like build artifacts or compiled executables
+- passing files between [jobs](./jobs), like build artifacts or compiled executables
-- long-term storage for final deliverables
+- long-term storage of final deliverables
-- collecting debug data from your jobs like screenshots and build logs
+- collecting debug data from your jobs, such as screenshots and build logs
-- store test results for processing [Test Reports](./tests/test-reports) and [Flaky Tests](./tests/flaky-tests)
+- storing test results for processing [Test Reports](./tests/test-reports) and [Flaky Tests](./tests/flaky-tests)

 :::note

-Using artifacts in [self-hosted agents](./self-hosted) requires additional setup steps.
+Using artifacts on [self-hosted agents](./self-hosted) requires additional setup steps.

 :::

 ## Artifact usage {#usage}

-The syntax to store files or folders in the artifact store is:
+The syntax for storing files or folders in the artifact store is:

 ```shell
 artifact push <namespace> /path/to/file/or/folder
 ```

-To retrieve files or folders from the store we use:
+To retrieve files or folders from the store, use:

 ```shell
 artifact pull <namespace> <file or folder name>
 ```

-Add the `--force` option to overwrite files or folders with the pull or push actions.
+Add the `--force` option to overwrite files or folders during pull or push actions.
 For more information on syntax, see the [Semaphore toolbox page](../reference/toolbox).

 ## Artifact namespaces {#namespaces}